MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 The specification consisted in:

-   1. swapping the back buffer and the display frame buffer at flush time
+   1. swapping the back buffer and the display frame buffer at flush time,
    2. letting the BSP restore itself the back buffer with the content of the previous drawings (the past) before unlocking the Graphics Engine after a flush.

 By consequence, the past was always available before making the very first drawing after a flush.

 The strategy *Legacy* is useful to keep the behavior of the VEE Ports made for UI Pack 13.x without updating them (except the signature of the LLAPI ``LLUI_DISPLAY_IMPL_flush()``).
 This strategy merges all drawing regions to only one rectangle (that includes all drawing regions).
 This single rectangle is given to the function ``LLUI_DISPLAY_IMPL_flush()``.

 .. note:: For the :ref:`single buffer mode<section_display_single>`, it is recommended to migrate to the  :ref:`strategy single<section_brs_single>`.